ozzie-lam/rebyte-docs/assistant/overview.md

 ReByte provides a set of APIs to make it easy to integrate ReByte into your own applications.
-There're three main APIs: File API, Agent API, and Thread API.
+There're three main APIs: File API, Tool API, and Thread API.

-## Agent API
+## Tool API

-Agent API allows you to call the agent you created on ReByte.
+Tool API allows you to call the agent you created on ReByte.
 It supports:

 * blocking and non-blocking calls
 * streaming